lzl124631x/LeetCode/leetcode/2216. Minimum Deletions to Make Array Beautiful/README.md

 We can greedily find the even and odd pairs from left to right.

+**Why greedy**?
+Think if the first two elements, if they are equal, we have to delete one of them -- deleting the rest of the numbers won't change anything to these first two equal numbers.
+So, when we see two equal numbers, we have to delete one of them, until we find two non-equal numbers.

 Use two pointers `i` the write pointer and `j` the read pointer.

 We keep the following process until `j` exhausts the array.